zhousarah/azure-compute-docs/articles/virtual-machines/linux/redhat-create-upload-vhd.md

     > <fs> exit
     ```

-   Change the second field of root user from `!!` to the encrypted password.
+   Change the second field for the `root` user from `!!` to the encrypted password.

 1. Create a VM in KVM from the qcow2 image.
 Set the disk type to **qcow2**, and set the virtual network interface device model to **virtio**.
 Then, start the VM and sign in as root.